Get Started Here!

 That look when you don’t know a Roth from a 401(k) from an HSA

-This is the account that you probably think of when you image investing your money in the stock or bond market.
+This is the account that you probably think of when you imagine investing your money in the stock or bond market.
 This account does not carry any special considerations from the government or IRS.

 Anyone can open one of these accounts by signing up for one on Vanguard (my recommendation), Fidelity, or any other brokerage.

 In general, you will want to contribute the maximum to your tax advantaged accounts (below) before contributing to your taxable account.
+This is one of the key 5 Ways W2 Physicians Can Lower Their Taxes.

 By broad strokes, a 403 (b) account is very similar to a 401(k) with the exception that it is available to employees of public schools and certain tax exempt organization.